 There are several things to consider when redesigning a website, and most of them aren’t worth the time you are going to spend.
 Thankfully, Pathmonk can be used to not just redesign your website, but it can effectively bring your clients back to you.

-What to Consider When Redesigning a Website
+What to Consider When Redesigning Your Website

 A website redesign can easily become affected by scope creep, as the scope of your redesign is not properly defined, documented, or controlled.
 Ultimately, spending too much time and resources on changes that don’t matter.
 You could decide to simply reevaluate your homepage, and three hours later you are going through the entire website.
 Setting up the definition of a redesign is the first thing you need to do.